navigators-exploration-team/recursive-mastermind-zkApp/README.md

 - Similar to the `makeGuess` method, there are a few restrictions on calling this method to maintain a consistent progression of the game:

   - The caller is restricted to be only the registered code master.
-  - The game must be initialized and accepted by the code breaker.
+  - The game must be accepted by the code breaker.
   - The correct sequence is enforced by checking that `turnCount` is non-zero (to avoid colliding with the `createGame` method call) and even.
   - If the game `isSolved`, this method is blocked and cannot be executed.
-  - If the code breaker exceeds the `maxAttempts`, this method is blocked and cannot be executed.

-- After the preceding checks pass, the plain `unseparatedSecretCombination` input is separated into 4 digits, hashed along with the salt, and asserted against the `solutionHash` state to ensure the integrity of the secret.
+  - The game must not be finalized (i.e., the finalize slot has not been reached), and the game is not solved.
+  - The `turnCount` is less than or equal to `2 * MAX_ATTEMPT = 14` and **even** (i.e., it is the code master's turn).
+  - The provided `secretCombination` and `salt` are valid and match the stored `solutionHash`.

 - Next, the guess from the previous turn is fetched, separated, and compared against the secret combination digits to provide a clue:

+  - The clue is generated with `Clue` class, which compares the digits of the guess and the secret combination and returns the hits and blows.
-  - If the clue results in 4 hits (e.g., `2 2 2 2`), the game is marked as solved, and the `isSolved` state is set to `Bool(true)`.
+  - If the clue results in 4 hits the game is marked as solved, and the `isSolved` state is set to `Bool(true)`.
-  - The clue is then serialized into `4` 2-bit Fields, packed as an 8-bit field in decimal, and stored on-chain.
-  - Note that this technique requires the adversary to deserialize and correctly interpret the digits before making the next guess.

 - Finally, the `turnCount` is incremented, making it odd and awaiting the code breaker to deserialize and read the clue before making a meaningful guess—assuming the game is not already solved or has not reached the maximum number of attempts.